dstnbrkr/componentkit/_docs/introduction.md

 - **Functional**: Data flows in one direction.
 Methods take data models and return totally immutable components.
 When state changes, the infrastructure re-renders from the root and reconciles the two component trees from the top with as few changes to the view hierarchy as possible.

-- **Composable**: Here `CKFooterComponent` is used in a story, but it could be reused for other UI with a `Footer`.
+- **Composable**: Here `CKFooterComponent` is used in a article, but it could be reused for other UI with a `Footer`.
 Reusing it is a one-liner. `CKStackLayoutComponent` is inspired by the [flexbox model](http://www.w3.org/TR/css3-flexbox) of the web and can easily be used to implement many layouts.